shortdark/num-of-posts/post-volume-stats/readme.txt

 == Changelog ==

+= 3.2.02 =

+* NEW: Added "Comments per post" to the main page, must be added in the settings.
+* FIX: Last update changed the way "Words per post" data was collected, fixed.
+* FIX: "Images per post" was not working correctly on "compare years", fixed.
+* UPDATED: More code tidy up.

 = 3.2.01 =

 * NEW: "Images per post" added to the main page.
 Beta feature, must be added in the settings.